fobnail/docs/docs/examples/disk_encryption.md

     ```shell
     $ sudo fobnail-attester --read-file luks_key:- | \
-      cryptsetup luksOpen -d - /dev/<your_disk> c1
+      sudo cryptsetup luksOpen -d - /dev/<your_disk> c1
     $ sudo mount /dev/mapper/c1
     ```

-    The same name as in step 7 must be used fore reading, `luks_key` in this case. `-` in place of output filename tells to read to stdout, which is passed through a pipe to `cryptsetup`.
+    The same name as in step 7 must be used for reading, `luks_key` in this case. `-` in place of output filename tells to read to stdout, which is passed through a pipe to `cryptsetup`.
 This way the key isn't saved to disk.